CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ```

 {{%notice warning%}}

-A runtime configuration is non-persistent, which means the configuration you create here does not persist after you reboot the switch.
+A runtime configuration is non-persistent.
+The configuration you create does not persist after you reboot the switch.
 {{%/notice%}}

 {{< /tab >}}

 {{< /tabs >}}

-To show the FEC and auto-negotiation settings for an interface, run the
+To show the FEC and auto-negotiation settings for an interface, run the following command:
-following command:

 ```
-cumulus@switch:~$ sudo ethtool swp12 | egrep 'FEC|auto'
+cumulus@switch:~$ sudo ethtool swp1 | egrep 'FEC|auto'
 Supports auto-negotiation: Yes
 Supported FEC modes: RS
 Advertised auto-negotiation: Yes